philpagel/debian-headless/README.md

 ethernet (as a server should be).
 If you want to/must use a wifi connection you need to configure this.

-And just because it took me a while to realize: The Debian installer uses `screen` in the ssh connection to provide multiple virtual consoles.
+And just because it took me a while to realize: The Debian remote-installer uses `screen` to provide multiple virtual consoles.
 You can switch between them with `CTRL-a TAB`.
 See `man screen` for more information.